emilyjcosta5/datachallenge2/report.rst

 Figures 3 and 4 are examples of a SMOTE generated data and the original data from which SMOTE was generated.
 To generate the synthetic data, 10 sample images in Space Group 2 were given to SMOTE to generate 5 synthetic samples.
 Depcited are 2 of the original data and 4 of the generated data.

+Machine Learning for Space Group Classification of CBED data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Model evaluation benchmark with ResNet-50**